bqworks/slider-pro-lite/readme.txt

 * No ads

-If you need more features or simply want to support the development of the Slider Pro plugin, you can upgrade to the full version.
-You can read more about the full version of [Slider Pro](http://bqworks.net/slider-pro/) at [http://bqworks.net/slider-pro/](http://bqworks.net/slider-pro/).
+If you need more features, you can upgrade to the full version, which is now free and available for download at [http://bqworks.net/slider-pro/](http://bqworks.net/slider-pro/).

 Additional features in the full version: